IntegerMan/vue-space-sim/README.md

 -[ ] Display ship systems
 -[ ] Allow viewing and setting power levels
 -[ ] Allow prioritizing damage control activities

+## Navigation

+-[ ] Allow the player to initiate a jump
+-[ ] Allow the player to set a heading
+-[ ] Allow the player to set a velocity
+-[ ] Simulation causes the ship to move

 ## Collaboration